andrejtrindade/star-splore/posts/main.md

 **STAR SPLORE** itself is a regular PICO-8 cart after all.
 It can't fetch newer carts from the BBS automatically.

-On the top right of the screen you can see the publish date of the latest featured cart included in the current version of **STAR SPLORE**.
+On the top right of the screen you can see date when cart information was extrated from the BBS and from NerdyTeachers' Curated PICO-8 Games list.

 ![latest featured cart publish date](main_screenshots/star_splore_date.png "latest featured cart publish date")